psychoinformatics-de/knowledge-base/.github/ISSUE_TEMPLATE/support-event.md

 ---

 > The information in this issue will be public.
 If the support event occurred on a private channel, do not include identifying information without explicit consent!
+> Record origin and apply corresponding via-* issue label, if possible.

 Origin: <link|description where/when/how the event took place>